FelixLabelle/felixlabelle.github.io/_posts/2025-10-19-relationship_temp_token_gen.md

 ### Correlation

+Correlation analysis over the summary statistics seems mixed.

-Correlation analysis supported these findings.
-Using spearman rank correlation over group averages, temperature was negatively correlated with both mean length (ρ = –0.64) and standard deviation (ρ = 1.00).
-This indicates that as temperature increases, average completion length decreases while variability becomes more pronounced.
+Using spearman rank correlation over the delta averages and standard deviation values, temperature was negatively correlated with both mean length (ρ = –0.64) and standard deviation (ρ = 1.00).
+This indicates that as temperature increases, average completion length decreases while variability increases.
+I chose to use summary statistics instead of the raw data (as is typically done), because I wanted to understand how variability increased with temperature and wasn't sure how to do that using the raw data.

+However when measuring the correlation between delta and temperature directly, the correlation is very weak (-0.0364).
+It's unclear to me why there is such a discrepancy.
+My best guess is that the average obscures some information such as the model which may skew results.

 ## Caveats

 These experiments are subject to several limitations.

 1. all results assume random sampling of prompts and rely on fixed sampling parameters—top-p and top-k values were held constant throughout.
-No tuning was performed to optimize these settings, which may affect comparability across temperatures or models.
+No tuning was performed to optimize these settings, which may affect comparability across temperatures or models
-2. the analysis was conducted on a single task (story generation) using a single prompt template.
-Task- or prompt-specific effects could lead to different trends in other contexts.
+2. the analysis was conducted on a single task (story generation) using a single system prompt.
+Task or prompt specific effects could lead to different trends in other contexts
 3. only a limited set of models was evaluated, all from the LLaMA-3 family.
-Model-specific factors such as architecture (e.g., mixture-of-experts vs. dense), size, or post-training objectives could produce different outcomes.
+Model-specific factors such as architecture (e.g., moe, dense, attention types), size (all the models used are sub 8b), model family (e.g., Qwen, OSS), or post-training objectives could produce different outcomes
-4. the self-hosted LLM failed to generate outputs for about 3,000 runs of the 8B model.
-I'm currently investigating why.
-I don't think this effects the overall results, but it is a discrepancy worth noting.
+4. the experiment script crashed 3 times.
+As a consequence of that, the results from each run were stitched together manually.
+I see the expected number of results and have inspected for obvious errors (such as duplicates), but it is worth noting this happened and that this manipulation may have introduced errors
 5. the study did not assess generation quality or task performance.
 The observed differences in length and variability therefore reflect behavioral rather than qualitative effects.
-If temperature is an important factor to quality, then these results will be less interesting.
+If temperature is an important factor to quality, it will likely outweigh other practical considerations like time or cost
+6. I'm not a statistician and have doubts about the validity of the correlation analysis.
+I'm currently reading on how to best do an analysis of this type and would apply those techniques in the future

 ## Conclusion

-From an engineering standpoint, these results seems to indicate that temperature effects practical factors such as inference time and cost.
+From an engineering standpoint, these results seems to indicate that temperature effects practical factors such as inference time and cost when having smaller Llama 3 models tell short stories.
 The observed reduction in average generation length at higher temperatures suggests potential efficiency gains, though the accompanying increase in variability may complicate latency estimates in production settings.

 More broadly, decoding hyperparameters can influence non-performance metrics in ways that are often overlooked.
 Estimating their impact on runtime and resource usage could be valuable for teams deploying large-scale generative systems.
+Their impact on other aspects like the variability of quality for subjective tasks may also be worth investigating.

 To know if this holds, a larger scale study would need to be done addressing the caveats outlined above.
 In the meantime, given the limited scope of these experiments, practitioners should replicate similar analyses on their own data and workloads to assess how temperature and related settings affect their specific use cases.